Back to Education Allowance – Postgraduate

 How long do I have to be receiving payments before I qualify?

-For third level courses, you have to have been getting a qualifying social welfare payment for 9 months.
+For higher level courses, you have to have been getting a qualifying social welfare payment for 9 months.
 For the Professional Masters in Education (PME) you must have been getting your qualifying social welfare payment for 12 months.

 You must be getting the qualifying payment immediately before you start the course.